Urigo/angular-meteor/README.md

 * Move all documentation from README to ng.meteor.com with walkthroughs and examples akin the AngularJS website.

 ### Optionals
-* Removing AngularJS lib files from ngMeteor pacakge and recommend users to use [bower smart package](https://github.com/mquandalle/meteor-bower) to fetch latest AngularJS files.
+* Removing AngularJS lib files from ngMeteor pacakge and recommend users to use the [bower smart package](https://github.com/mquandalle/meteor-bower) to fetch latest AngularJS files.
 * Create ngMeteor generator for Yeoman to allow users to get started more quickly and easily, using the [Best Practice Recommendations for Angular App Structure](https://docs.google.com/document/d/1XXMvReO8-Awi1EZXAXS4PzDzdNvV6pGcuaF4Q9821Es/pub) for structuring the client folder.